 Name Tracing – Over the Solid Line:

+I think that it’s difficult to see letters that are traced over dotted lines.
 If you like a cleaner looking tracing method, try this page.
 Kids can trace the letters in their names by writing over thick gray letters.
 Again, you can use a marker to make a small colored dot on the starting point to help beginners.

 Rainbow Writing Page:

-Kids will enjoy tracing the letters with one color of crayon and then tracing over that color with additional crayons.
+Kids will enjoy tracing the bubble letters with one color of crayon and then tracing over that color with additional crayons.
 Want to make this activity more playful?
 Make a color die from a small square cube to help kids determine which colors to use as they trace.

 Write in the Letter Boxes Page: